pkgcraft/pkgcraft/crates/pkgcruft-git/README.md

     cargo install pkgcruft-git --git https://github.com/pkgcraft/pkgcraft.git

-## Client side commit verification via git pre-push hook
+## Client side verification via pre-push hook

 To trigger commit verification before pushing to a remote, symlink the pkgcruft-git-pre-push binary as a pre-push hook for the target git repo: